 I was the perfect candidate for this course.
 A hobbyist photographer with basic photography knowledge but zero food styling abilities.
 One month prior to taking the course I set up my @emmaduckworthbakes instagram account and didn’t really have a clue how to develop myself as a ‘brand’ let alone pitch or price myself to other brands that I hoped to work for!

 The biggest impact of the course on my photography would have been after completing the units on the fundamentals, composition, light and colour.
 It was instantaneous.
 Now I had a clear idea of how to set up my shot, place my food and props, where my light source should come from and the best angle to shoot at.
 Tracking those that go through the course it’s clear to see when they have completed these two units!
 It’s like an AHA moment!!

 Following the course I took the skills that Sarah had taught and put them into practice as much as possible.
 It’s up to you to develop those skills and work pretty damn hard at them.
 Often frustration would set in because I just couldn’t get the shot.
 The lighting was off.
 The styling wasn’t working.
 But like anything the key is to persevere.
 And keep trying.

 And I could see my photography was blooming, I was developing a distinctive style and creating my own ‘brand’.
-Three months after completing the course I was approached by one of the largest supermarket chains in the UK to work with them.
-The investment I’d made in myself had paid off.
+Three months after completing the course I was approached by one of the largest supermarket chains in the UK to work with them with a steady stream of clients to follow on.
+18 months after completing the course, I landed a cook book deal!
+The investment I’d made in myself had paid off triple fold!

 Aside from the amazing educational elements of the course, the foodie community surrounding this course is incredible.
 Foodtography School has its own facebook group that is only available to students of the course.
 They are like your very own personal support network, there to answer queries, provide constructive criticism on photos, answer pricing queries and so much more.